-For a reason or for another, I ended up travelling to Thailand already four times.
-Here are the places I have visited with an honest, and short, review about them.
+For one reason or another, I ended up travelling to Thailand already five times.
+Here are the places I have visited with an honest and short review about them.
+In short, and in the wrong order: Bangkok, Chiang Mai, Phi-Phi Island, Koh Lanta, Koh Tao, Kanchanaburi, Khao Yai National Park, Khao Sok National Park, and several diving sites.

-Perhaps it is because it is a huge tourist and backpackers hub; or perhaps it is for its natural beauty, jungles and seas; or perhaps it is for the vibrant life of Bangkok, or for the great food, or the Buddhist culture… Be it as it may, and no matter the type of tourist you are, if you are travelling in Asia sooner or later you’ll end up in Thailand.
+Perhaps it is because it is a huge tourist and backpackers hub; or perhaps it is for its natural beauty, jungles and seas; or perhaps it is for the vibrant life of Bangkok, or for the great food, or the Buddhist culture… Be it as it may, and no matter the type of traveler you are, sooner or later you’ll end up in Thailand.

-It has happened four times to me, never for a long period to tell the truth, but I had the chance to visit several parts of the country.
+It has happened to me five times already, never for a long period to tell the truth, but I had the chance to visit several parts of the country.
 So here are my thoughts about it, and possibly some useful information.

-I’ll keep it short because there is like a trillion blogs talking about Thailand, so for more detailed information you can always get in touch or check around the internet.
+I’ll keep it short because there are like a trillion blogs talking about Thailand, so for more detailed information you can always get in touch or check around the internet.

 GENERAL INFO